San Mateo Creek (Southern California): History

 Mexico became independent of Spain in 1822 and secularized the missions in 1833, which brought an end to the mission period.
 Thousands of acres of land formerly owned by the missions, often containing working ranches, was split into large land grants called ranchos.
 The 133441 acre Rancho Santa Margarita y Las Flores was granted to Pio and Andres Pico in 1841.
 They planted non-native crops, pumped water from the aquifer, and grazed cattle, severely damaging the grasslands and riparian habitat.
 By 1860, a discovery of gold, zinc, lead and silver in the upper San Mateo Creek watershed led American miners to the area.
 The rancho went through many hands and there were many conflicts with Native Americans before the U.S. Navy, in 1941, purchased most of the land for Camp Pendleton for around $6.5 million.

 Recently a controversy has erupted over whether to extend California State Route 241 south through the lower San Mateo Creek valley to join Interstate 5 near the creek's mouth.
 The project was proposed to improve traffic flow on the Orange-San Diego County border.
 While proponents of the project claim that it will relieve congestion on the interstate and not affect the native habitat, opponents argue that the routing would increase sediment loads in the creek, damage the surf break at San Onofre State Beach, create water pollution and hurt several endangered animal species.
-The project prompted American Rivers to list San Mateo Creek as the "nation's second-most imperiled waterway".
+The project prompted American Rivers to list San Mateo Creek as second on its list of America's Ten Most Endangered Rivers of 2007.

 No decision has been made on the project to date.